Amended Return: All You Need To Know To File One

 However, there are some situations in which you’ll need to file an amended return.
 This happens when:

 Of course, these are just examples.
-If you are unsure whether you need to file an amended return, you should use the IRS’s Interactive Tax Assistant to find the answers you need.
+If you are still unsure if you should go through with it, you should use the IRS’s Interactive Tax Assistant to find the answers you need.

 How To File an Amended Return With the IRS